Principles of Inheritance and Variation

 The chromosomal genetic theory presented by Boveri and Sutton, states that genes are found somewhere in the chromosomes.

 Morgan studied fruit flies and confirmed this chromosomal theory.
-Through his experiments, he saw that mutations affect the color of a fly's eye.
+Through his experiments, he saw that mutations affect the colour of a fly's eye.
 Also, these mutations are inherited genetically differently from female flies and ants.

 NCERT Notes Subject Wise Link: